 Free Review Consult Every 2 Years:

-We want to be your trusted advisor over your lifetime.
+Our Los Angeles estate planning lawyer wants to be your trusted advisor over your lifetime.
 We know things change: finances change, relationships change and we all know the law changes.
 Updates to your estate plan are necessary to keep up with those changes.

 All “Foundational Estate Plans” are individually tailored and prepared for a flat fee, quoted in advance, and agreed to by you in writing before any work is done.
 Your initial consult, to review your particular situation and needs, and to quote a flat fee, is on us.
 You may require additional “Advanced Planning” which will be quoted separately as needed.